AllardKamiel/Scalable-remote-attestation-of-IoT-swarm-using-IOTA-/README.md

 The network bash file makes an IOTA streams channel with the wanted amount of subscribers.
 The network_start bash files starts a sampleproject where the IOT devices each have the same set of attributes and send the same message.
 In a real IoT network each devices attributes must be changed and the attribute policy for sending the message needs to be changed to.

+The bash files copy and execute the project files in a right order to create the IOTA streams channel an give ach of the subscribers it's own branch on this channel.

+##IOTA tangle
+You can make your own private tangle by following this link: https://wiki.iota.org/introduction/how_tos/one_click_private_tangle.
+If you do this on a virtual machine on the school server you will have to do port forwarding to acess the IOTA nodes.

+You can also use the public tangle by just deploying a node connected to the real network.
+This makes it more difficult to look at your network because there is more data traffic.
+This is done by following the instructions in this link: https://wiki.iota.org/hornet/getting_started.

 ## The libaries
 ### IOTA libary
 This libary contains all of the IOTA functions.